-What doesn’t exist in any of the three PMO certifications is the detail and depth around any of the services.
+What doesn’t exist in any of the two PMO certifications is the detail and depth around any of the services.

 That’s to be expected, any course that does that would realistically be degree course in length!